alconley/ICESPICE/README.md

-# Mini Orange Spectrometer Simulation
+# ICESPICE GEANT4 Simulation

 This simulation is inspired by the advanced example named `purging_magnet`.

 ## Overview
-A Mini-Orange Spectrometer uses permanent magnets to separate electrons from other types of particles, reducing background noise and enhancing the study of internal conversion electrons.
+ICESPICE (Internal Conversion Electron SPectrometer In Coincidence Experiments) is a mini-orange spectrometer in devolpment at the John D. Fox Lab at Florida State University.
+ICESPICE uses permanent magnets to separate electrons from other types of particles, reducing background noise and enhancing the study of internal conversion electrons.
 The concept was first introduced by [van Klinken (1972)](https://doi.org/10.1016/0029-554X(72)90416-8), with modern examples including [fIREBALL](https://doi.org/10.1016/j.nima.2023.168288) and the [Mini-Orange Spectrometer at CIAE](https://iopscience.iop.org/article/10.1088/1674-1137/40/8/086002/pdf).

 The goal of this simulation is to import an external magnetic field from [COMSOL](https://www.comsol.com) and simulate electron trajectories and detector responses using [GEANT4](https://geant4.web.cern.ch).